 Understand the Standards

-There are five standards that must be met to achieve CAEP accreditation, and each has multiple facets.
+There are seven standards that must be met to achieve CAEP accreditation, and each has multiple facets.
 However, they are all designed with a singular purpose: to drive continuous improvement in your educator preparation program.

 Build a Digital "Filing Cabinet"